-The State University System of Florida requires all students born AFTER December 31, 1956 to present documented proof of immunity to MMRs, measles (Rubeola) and German Measles (Rubella).
-This document must be mailed, emailed, faxed, or delivered to Student Health Services .
-Phone calls from your physician are not acceptable.
-If you have questions, call the FGCU Student Health Services Immunization Department at (239) 590-1254.
+The State University System of Florida/fGCU requires all students born AFTER December 31, 1956 to present documented vaccine proof or lab immunity to MMRs, (Measles (Rubeola) and German Measles (Rubella).
+This document must be mailed, emailed, faxed, or delivered to Student Health Services prior to class registration.

-- Effective 06/01/11 the vaccination date must be in the following format: MM/DD/YY (Month/Day/Year) must be provided on documents or they will NOT be accepted
+- Effective 06/01/11 the vaccination date must be in the following format: MM/DD/YY (Month/Day/Year) must be provided on documents.
+Month/Year will NOT be accepted

-- Hepatitis B vaccine (3) shot series or sign FGCU waiver (electronically through Gulfline or paper form below)
+- Hepatitis B vaccine (3) shot series OR sign FGCU waiver (electronically through Gulfline or paper form below)

-- 1 Meningitis vaccine administered AFTER age 16 or sign FGCU waiver (electronically through Gulfline or paper form below)
+- 1 Meningitis vaccine administered AFTER age 16 OR sign FGCU waiver (electronically through Gulfline or paper form below)

 - IF you are a PREVIOUS/RETURNING FGCU student or APPLIED TO GRAD SCHOOL please call 239-590-1254 as we may have your documents on file. (have your UIN ready)